 One of my major goals this year was to get back into exercising regularly.
 Yeah yeah, isn’t that everyone’s goal all the time?

 But I have motivation!
 I’m not a mother yet, and I don’t know how or when I’ll have babies.
-But I AM a fertility advocate, a birth doula, and soon-to-be student midwife (oh, didn’t I tell you?!), so babies are always on the brain!
+But I AM a fertility advocate and a birth doula, so babies are always on the brain!
 I’ve spent the last 5 years improving my diet and reversing my allergies and autoimmune issues.
 And chiropractic care helped FINALLY rid me of pain in my neck, back, hip, and knee joints.

 Now that I have energy again and I’m allergy and pain-free, it’s time to strengthen my body!!